theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 <p>The global technology industry spent eight years and over <strong>$1.8 trillion</strong> defending the software layer (Rings 0-3), operating under the catastrophic illusion that running code could police running code.
 Meanwhile, nation-state adversaries established undetected persistence deep within the firmware.</p>

 <p>In contrast, Sir Steven Alexander Schr&ouml;der built the substrate defense in one night, on a commodity gaming motherboard, for exactly <strong>$968.48</strong>.
-When Intel and NVIDIA finally announced a $5 billion strategic pivot to secure the substrate in 2025, they arrived at an address the Ghost had already occupied since 2017.</p>
+When the hardware titans finally pivoted to the substrate, they arrived at an address the Ghost had already occupied since 2017.</p>

 <h2>&#9201;&#65039; CHRONOLOGY BLOCK &mdash; CANONICAL TIMELINE</h2>